-a three ring binder
+a three ring binder notebook paper

-notebook paper

-pens, pencils and highlighters (at least three colors)
+pens, pencils and highlighters

 post it notes

 Successful Student Strategies HS - TH - Musall

 Class #: 960 Teacher: Vicki Musall Grades: 10, 11, 12

 Class Schedule: Thur Only Class Time: 1:45 - 2:59

+Fee(s): Tuition Supply Fee

-As of: 10/17/2023 Page 22 of 191
+As of: 3/7/2024 Page 25 of 214

-Fee(s):

-Tuition

-Supply Fee

-\$60.00

-\$40.00
+\$65.00 \$35.00

 Description:

 This yearlong class is designed to prepare students for wellness and balance during and after high school.
 This class uses research and tools to improve and optimize success.
 Successful Student Strategies is designed for those who are ready to manage themselves more effectively.
 We identify methods to increase overall productivity and learning as well as physical, mental and emotional health.
 Based on recent brain research and science, more universities are increasing their wellness requirements to support the learning processes.
 MIT requires students to pass a swim test or take a swim course now.
 Regardless of the student's future plans, this class combines learning and wellness information to strengthen the individual student.
 Students will identify and practice techniques for increased focus and wellness.
 One of the books students will use in this class (Cornerstones for College Success) is the same book used for students who struggle at some universities.
 The objective of this class is to be proactive and prepare students with tools and knowledge to avoid the pitfalls some individuals encounter upon entering the adult world.
 The topics in this class are taught based on God's Biblical principles.
-Students are required to keep weekly logs for various areas of wellness choices and activities.
+Students are required to keep logs for various areas of wellness choices and activities.
 This data is used for reflection, discernment and goal setting.
 Great emphasis is put on each student as an individual child of God who functions best by knowing and addressing his/her areas for improvement in learning and wellness.
 STUDY SKILLS TOPICS INCLUDE:

 Focus and Attention strategies

 Study area/materials organization

 Goal setting

 Prioritizing

 Long term projects/project management

-Effective presentations

 Procrastination

 Leadership/group work

 Effective Note taking

 WELLNESS TOPICS INCLUDE:

 Biblical truths on balanced living

 Discernment with Social Media and Devices

 Managing Moods and Anxiety

 Drug, Alcohol, and Tobacco Usage/Effects on the Brain

 Brain Basics

-Sleeping for Success
+The Basics of Sleep

 Nutrition

 Exercise and Movement

-Conflict resolution and communication
+Conflict Resolution and Communication

 The resources used to create this class include: